 The future of business and technology harmony is bright.
 Enterprise technology has been on a journey from poor alignment in the early 2000s to today's technology-empowered business lines, and to a near future where business and technology changes are one and the same.
 When business and technology are in harmony, they jointly adapt and change according to business need, customer expectations or opportunity.
 No longer is change, in either business process or technology, a discrete project with expectations and outcomes.
 Change becomes a constant state of business and technology.

 When business and technology are in harmony, they jointly adapt and change according to business need, customer expectations or opportunity.

-In the near term, that means dealing with the current state of mid-transition as new technologies and methods adopted during the pandemic become established, made robust and industrialised with security.
-This can only be achieved when the organisation repositions technology to be part of the overall vision for the enterprise and business agility, rather than a tool to deliver an outcome that is often not fully understood.
-To return to the musical metaphor, technology has, to date, been treated as the venue for change and business outcomes; instead, technology must be one of the instruments in the orchestra, harmonising with all elements of the business.
+In the near term, that means dealing with the current state of mid-transition as new technologies and methods adopted during the pandemic become established, made robust and industrialized with security.
+This can only be achieved when the organization repositions technology to be part of the overall vision for the enterprise and business agility, rather than a tool to deliver an outcome that is often not fully understood.
+To return to the musical metaphor, technology has, to date, been treated as the venue for change and business outcomes; instead, technology must be one of the instruments in the orchestra, harmonizing with all elements of the business.

 Therefore, technology should be examined through the lens of its stage of evolution: